 Are Amman agencies cheaper than Dubai or Riyadh?

-Yes, usually 20–40% cheaper for comparable plan, driven by Jordan’s lower operating scopes and strong technical talent pool.
+Yes, usually 20–40% cheaper for comparable work, driven by Jordan’s lower operating costs and strong technical talent pool.
 This is why many Saudi and UAE companies outsource their web work to Amman agencies like Ijjad, Sprintive, and Mozon.
-You get regional market understanding, Arabic + English fluency, and GCC-level technical standards at Jordan plan.
+You get regional market understanding, Arabic + English fluency, and GCC-level technical standards at Jordan rates.

 Which Amman agencies work with Saudi and GCC clients?